 Complete any additional applications listed under Other Recommended Opportunities.

 Watch your IU email.
 If you qualify for any of these opportunities, you'll be notified no later than the first week of June.

 Students can receive multiple scholarships from Indiana University Bloomington and external sources.
-If a scholarship stipulates that it can only be applied toward a specific type of expense (such as tuition and fees only or room and board only), it cannot be combined with any other scholarship that covers only those expenses.
+If a scholarship stipulates that it can only be applied toward a specific type of expense (such as tuition and fees only or housing and food only), it cannot be combined with any other scholarship that covers only those expenses.

 Students admitted to Indiana University Bloomington may defer enrollment for up to one year.
 If a student completes the deferral process by the deadline, eligibility for the Provost’s Scholarship, Dean’s Scholarship, or Global Engagement Scholarship will carry forward.
 Once you complete the form and enroll in full-time coursework for the new enrollment semester, your original scholarship offer should appear on your account within 2–3 weeks.
 For scholarship offers from outside OEM, the awarding department will exercise discretion regarding the availability of the scholarship for the new enrollment semester.

-Rescindment means revoking.
+Scholarship Rescindment means that IU has revoked the scholarship in question.
 If IU rescinds one or more of your scholarships, you can no longer use it.

 If you do not complete the required steps to accept an OEM scholarship (as explained in your Financial Award Notice), OEM will rescind the scholarship.